needle-mirror/com.unity.xr.openvr.standalone/Documentation~/OpenVR.md

 # About OpenVR (Desktop)

+**NOTE: Support for built-in VR integrations will be removed in Unity 2020.1.**

 The OpenVR (Desktop) package enables support for building applications for OpenVR/SteamVR supported devices.
 The package is supported through the native virtual reality support in Unity.
 More information about native virtual reality support in Unity can be found at: https://docs.unity3d.com/Manual/XR.html